Buenos Aires: Insider Guide to the Pumping Heart of South America is written by Jacob Gowland Jørgensen.

 Meat, meat and more meat

 Find a grill restaurant, a grill, and confess yourself to life as a carnivore.
 Because it will be difficult to find a better selection of quality meat than here.
-Lomo (tenderloin), Chiffon steak (entrecote) and Beef Eye (rib-eye) fried to point (medium) are sure winners with potatoes (sweet potatoes) or squash (pumpkin) to.
+Lomo (tenderloin), Chorizo steak (entrecote) and Rib Eye (rib-eye) fried to point (medium) are sure winners with potatoes (sweet potatoes) or squash (pumpkin) to.

 You can also just order one roast, then you get a little of it all.
 If you want green, remember to order it.
 Meat is the king here.